jrista/KenzanGulp/gulpbuild.md

 c.jade /                          \> [...,{b.html},...] |   \> [{a.min.html},...,...] |
 ```

 In this case, c.jade was just read off disk, but b.jade has already been converted to b.html, and a.jade was already converted to a.html and minified to a.min.html.
-Pipelines **stream**, and as such, are very efficient.
+Pipelines **stream**, and as such, can be very efficient.

 ### Pipeline Asynchrony